Introduction

 - Control Humidity

-- Use dehumidifiers in damp areas to prevent mold growth.
-Aim to keep indoor humidity levels between 30-50%.
+- Employ dehumidifiers in damp areas to prevent mold growth, aiming for indoor humidity levels between 30-50%.

-- Fix any leaks or water damage promptly to avoid mold and mildew issues.
+- Promptly address leaks or water damage to avoid mold and mildew issues.

 - Reduce VOCs

-- Opt for low-VOC or natural products when painting, cleaning, or renovating your home.
+- Choose low-VOC or natural products for painting, cleaning, or renovating your home.

 - Store chemicals and solvents in tightly sealed containers and use them in well-ventilated areas.